Film Review: Storytelling (2001)

 Like with Happiness, Solondz shows a lot of enthusiasm for showing the dark underbelly of American middle class and how its seemingly “normal” and “ordinary” hide utter dysfunctionality and darkest of perversions.
 This approach is here supplemented with bits of political commentary and Storytelling takes aim at some of sacred cows of “politically correct” Hollywood by dealing with issues of race, homosexuality, Holocaust, hypocrisy of “limousine liberals”and artists’ inability to convey their “proper” message to the audience.
 Solondz tries to do this through black humour, but his attempts are impeded at the very start because of the film’s structure.
 Like with many anthology films, some segments are better than others, and Storytelling isn’t an exception.
 “Fiction” is much shorter, more focused and, consequently, much better than “Non-Fiction” with the plot that meanders a lot, have too many cartoon-like characters and, at times, looks like uninspired parody of American Beauty.
 Attempt to bring some “meta” quality to this segment by satirising film making process makes Storytelling look too “clever” for its own good.

 On the other hand, acting is very good.
-Actress who stands out among the rest of the cast is Selma Blair, who not only bravely takes clothes off in front of camera but takes part in unusually graphic and rough sex scene that caused all kinds for Solondz with MPAA censors.
+Actress who stands out among the rest of the cast is Selma Blair, who not only bravely takes clothes off in front of camera but takes part in unusually graphic and rough sex scene that caused all kinds of problems for Solondz with MPAA censors.
 That scene, which is the most memorable part of Storytelling, created a lot of controversy even among usually pro-Solondz critics, but its main problem is that appears early and makes the rest of the film look lame in comparison.
 Although Solondz continued with his career, Storytelling, for all practical purposes, ended his chances of becoming new Tarantino.

 RATING: 5/10 (++)